jim-easterbrook/pywws/src/doc/guides/logfiles.rst

    2018-05-28 11:59:14:pywws.weatherstation:station clock drift -0.297843 -0.375514

 These lines report how the weather station's internal ("station") and external ("sensor") clocks are drifting with respect to the computer's clock.
+(The ``3080`` class stations also have a "solar" clock as the sunlight data is sent at 60 second intervals.)
 These measurements are used to avoid accessing the station's USB port at the same time as it is receiving data or logging data, as this is known to cause some stations' USB ports to become inaccessible.
 The two "drift" figures are the current value (only accurate to about 1 second) and the long term average.
 You should ensure that the ``usb activity margin`` value in your :ref:`weather.ini file <weather_ini-config>` is at least 0.5 seconds greater than the absolute value of the long term drift of each clock.